What does the Conference Board’s report card measure?

-We have adopted a report card–style ranking of A–B–C–D, to tie in with the title A Report Card on Canada.
+We use a report card–style ranking of A–B–C–D, to tie in with the title A Report Card on Canada.
 We assign a grade level to each indicator using the following method:

-- For each output indicator, we calculate the difference between the top and bottom performers and divide this figure by 4.
+- For each output indicator, we calculate the difference between the top and bottom performers and divide this figure by 4, into four quartiles.

 For example, on the Innovation indicator “Scientific articles per million population,” the top performer (Switzerland) produced 1,176 scientific articles per million population in 2005 and the bottom performer (Japan) produced 424 articles.
 Using our method for ranking, the ranges for A–B–C–D are: